rprigarin/flood-evac-game-public/README.md

 Windows Defender might yell at the game executable since it cannot identify its publisher.
 At the moment I do not have a workaround for this.
 If this makes you uncomfortable, feel free to not play the game.

+The player registration system for quite primitive.
+Make sure you input a unique alphanumeric name, more than 2 characters and less than 32.
+After registration, you get a pin code for your account that you can hold on to.

 A Google Forms survey is available for you to leave feedback on the game.
 To do this, please visit <a href="https://flood-evac-game-uoe.com/">flood-evac-game-uoe.com</a> and find a link below.